 For more information, check out the Nautica Velero website.

+The winter months (Nov to April) are the prime-time for the windsurfing season in Colombia.
 The Caribbean trade winds are in full effect and waves get pushed towards the coast of Colombia.

 In November 2010 a cold front that passed through Cartagena, Colombia generated some excellent waves and wind which were enjoyed by Colombian surfers, bodyboarders and windsurfers.